 The Yampa River and its associated agricultural water delivery systems are spreading leafy spurge seeds downstream from large areas of infestation that have occupied floodplain areas between Hayden and Craig for several decades.
 The presence of leafy spurge in these difficult-to-treat riparian environments presents an especially difficult challenge to land managers.

 The YRLSP seeks to address this problem through scientific research complementing local knowledge, aimed at the development of effective and sustainable leafy spurge management practices.
-To this end, the YRLSP has developed a relationship with Dr. Dan Tekiela, invasive weed scientist with the Department of Plant Science at the University of Wyoming, who has recruited two graduate students to work on leafy spurge research projects in the Yampa River Basin.
+To this end, the YRLSP developed a relationship with Dr. Dan Tekiela, invasive weed scientist with the Department of Plant Science at the University of Wyoming, who recruited two graduate students—Hannah Kuhns and Chloe Mattilio—to work on three leafy spurge research projects in the Yampa River Basin.

-A primary resource is the extensive spatial dataset that has been developed in nearby Fremont County, Wyoming.
+A primary resource for this model was the extensive spatial dataset that has been developed in nearby Fremont County, Wyoming.
 Locations of leafy spurge populations have been recorded by Fremont County Weed & Pest for years, resulting in a robust dataset cataloging over 14,000 individual populations.
-By correlating environmental data for the Fremont County and Yampa River study area infestations (including soil type, texture, and pH; annual and monthly mean climate temperature and precipitation; location slope, elevation, and aspect; as well as infestation proximity to roads and developed areas), Chloe will build a predictive model that can be applied to the Yampa River Basin to identify and map locations where new leafy spurge infestations are more likely to occur in the future.
+By correlating environmental data for the Fremont County and Yampa River study area infestations (including soil type, texture, and pH; annual and monthly mean climate temperature and precipitation; location slope, elevation, and aspect; as well as infestation proximity to roads and developed areas), Chloe built a predictive model for the Yampa River Basin, which will facilitate monitoring potential habitats for the arrival of new leafy spurge infestations in the future.